 - Give us a few details about your bed bug treatment job plus some contact information.

-- Your details are forwarded on to the closest three tree services all voted best priced who will also price your tree job.
+- Your details are forwarded to the closest three tree services all voted best priced who will also price your tree job.

 IMPORTANT: There is no obligation to hire.
 This is a free tool and service to be used at your pleasure.

-Bed bugs can come to your home from other infested places, used furniture, grocery stores, etc. these insects can also travel from room to room in multi-buildings like hotels and apartments.
+Bed bugs can come to your home from other infested places, used furniture, grocery stores, etc. These insects can also travel from room to room in multi-buildings like hotels and apartments.

 If you see the following signs, you may have a bed bug infestation.